katiegd/ama-landing-page/README.md

 To set up and run this application locally, clone the repository using

-git clone git@github.com:katiegd/ama-landing-page.git
+<code>git clone git@github.com:katiegd/ama-landing-page.git</code>

 Navigate to ama-landing-page in your terminal.
 You will need to run the server in order to connect to the server.
 Type

-node app
+<code>node app</code>

 into the terminal.
 You are now connected to the server.

-To fun the front end, open a new terminal window and run:

-npm run dev

-You will have your front end up on http://localhost:5173.

-You should now be able to generate reports!
+Navigate to https://katiegd.github.io/ama-landing-page/ and you should now be able to generate reports!